tucaz/ExpEd/docs/index.markdown

 ##Simplest usage

-The simplest way to start using ExpEd is simply add a reference to it, create the editor object and pass the data and operators that you want to allow in the expression:
+The simplest way to start using ExpEd is simply add a reference to it, create the editor object and pass the data and operators that you want to allow in the expression

+    App.js

     $(function(){
         var editor = new expEd.Editor({